Looking into writing your own will online? Learn more about our free online wills platform. It takes less than 10 minutes and is completely free.

 - Risk of using an online will in the absence of adequate legal (and other professional) advice.

 It is important to note that online wills are intended to be used by those with simple and straightforward circumstances.
-For example, if you have minimal assets and wish to leave everything to your significant other, or to your children.
+For example, if you have uncomplicated assets and wish to cleanly divide those assets among your loved ones.

 However, there are many more complicated situations that online wills do not provide for, including if you: